TechT3o/Haptic_depth_sensing_glove/docs/report.md

 Analyzing the results of the questionnaire by drawing box plots for the different usability metrics we can see that the learnability of this device rates the highest as the time and error metrics also suggested and shows that this type of sensory substitution feels intuitive for the users.
 The second highest metric is memorability that shows that the user's felt confident reusing or teaching other people how to use the device.
 This gives insight that the device is considered simple to use.
 Then the Errors, Satisfaction and Efficiency metrics average around the value of 4 which is a neutral stance with small deviation from the median value showing that all users agreed that the device was not satisfactory, not efficient and had errors.
 By inspecting the answers in Table 2 for these 3 metrics we see that concerning the error there were many difficulties when using the device but it was easy to recover from these mistakes.
 Concerning Satisfaction they found the activity engaging but would not use this device for wayfinding.
 And concerning efficiency they found the device easy to use but they couldn't effectively perform wayfinding.

 Combining the qualitative feedback we see that we have positive comments such as "This feels cool" and "Interesting" but also negative comments such as "I can't understand where the object is" and "I can't move my hand without pulling the cables" that agrees with the satisfaction, errors and efficiency metrics being in the middle of the likert scale.

+Analyzing this feedback it is understandable that a wireless version of the glove that does not use a power cord that obstructs the movement of the users should be used as this would allow for the users to move without having somebody drag a chair with the circuits and computational unit connected along them hindering their speed and range of motion.
+Also the resolution of the motor array was not enough to understand the shape of the object the device was pointing at so increasing the resolution is also a future step.
+In the user study, the participants were UCLA students that might have been familiar with the layout of the Engineering IV building and have already had developed a mental model of the path making the result of the path unreliable.
+Other future work should include user studies with more participants participants that follow a path in a completely new and unseen envronment, they should ideally be visually impaired in order to get more representative feedback and a baseline such as the other approaches mentioned in Section 2 or a white cane should be used to compare our approach.

+## Conclusion

+A functional real time operating prototype device that combined the software and hardware parts to perform sensory substitution of vision into haptic feedback was developed.
+Then the results of the user study concluded that the device could be used to perform sensory substitution and was easy to use but did not have enough resolution to udnerstand the shape of the objects and was deemed as unsatisfactoy, inefficient and error prone for the task of wayfinding.
+Future work includes optimizing the prototype with the feedback collected (e.g. making it wireless) and conducting a larger scale user study with visually impaired people while having a baseline sensory substitution method for comparison.

 # 6. References